Blue laws in the United States: New Jersey

 In 1677, the General Assembly of East New Jersey banned the "singing of vain songs or tunes" on Sabbath.

-One of the last remaining Sunday closing laws in the United States that covers selling electronics, clothing and furniture is found in Bergen County, New Jersey.
-The Blue laws that apply in Bergen County are state laws from which all 20 other counties in the state have opted out.
+One of the last remaining Sunday closing laws in the United States that covers selling electronics, clothing and furniture is found in Bergen County, New Jersey although notably video game stores are allowed to be open on Sunday in the county.
+The blue laws that apply in Bergen County are state laws from which all 20 other counties in the state have opted out.
 The county, part of the New York metropolitan area, has one of the largest concentrations of enclosed retail shopping malls of any county in the nation; five major malls lie within the county.
-Paramus, where three of the county's five major malls are located, has even more restrictive blue laws than the county itself, banning all type of work on Sundays except in grocery stores, gas stations, pharmacies, hotels, restaurants, and other entertainment venues.
+Paramus, where three of the county's five major malls are located, has even more restrictive blue laws than the county as a whole, banning all types of work on Sundays except work in grocery stores, gas stations, pharmacies, hotels, restaurants, and other entertainment venues.
 As recently as 2010, Governor Chris Christie had proposed the repeal of these laws in his State Budget, but many county officials vowed to maintain them, and shortly after, Christie predicted that the repeal would not succeed.
 Car dealerships are not allowed to be open or do business on Sundays anywhere in the state.
-In November 2012, Christie issued an executive order to temporarily suspend the blue law due to the effects of Hurricane Sandy.
-The blue law was suspended on November 11 but was back in effect on November 18.
+In November 2012, Christie issued an executive order to temporarily suspend the blue law due to the effects of Hurricane Sandy, which cut electrical power to many local homes and other properties due to its overall strength.
+The local blue law was suspended November 11, despite legal challenges by the borough of Paramus, but was back in effect November 18.